pendo-io/pendo-mobile-sdk/ios-integration/flutter-ios.md

 # Flutter

 >[!IMPORTANT]
->Important: Pendo supports track events only in Flutter, the codeless solution is still in progress
+>Flutter is supported by our track events only solution.
+The codeless solution is still in progress.

 ## Step 1.
 Add Pendo dependency
 In the root folder of your flutter app add the Pendo package: `flutter pub add pendo_sdk`